California is a large state, and with that comes a large number of military bases.

 In Use: 1928- Present

-Overall Mission: Camp San Luis Obispo was the first home to the California National Guard and was used by the Active Army during the Vietnam war.
-Today, they continue to provide excellent training opportunities to the California National Guard.
+Overall Mission: Camp San Luis Obispo is the first home to the California National Guard and was first used by the Regular Army during World War II.

 Units Stationed: